sandipkurmi0/REDUX_STORE/README.md

-# Getting Started with Create React App
+# Getting Started with REDUX STORE

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is for redux toolkit

 ## Available Scripts